UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_2_MVVM/async-programming.md

 So how do we get the result?

 The `WebClient` class has an event handler for when data has been downloaded.
-This behaves much like the `Clicked` event handler of a button, and uses the same fundamental mechansim (the event queue).
+This behaves much like the `Clicked` event handler of a button, and uses the same fundamental mechanism (the event queue).

 ```C#
         webClient.DownloadDataCompleted += (object sender, DownloadDataCompletedEventArgs e)=>